You and your partner share your entrées, your tiny bathroom, your Netflix account — maybe even your hairbrush. But what about your finances?

 Potential Drawbacks to Consider

-Merging and sharing accounts requires an incredible amount of trust and if the timing isn’t right, then it doesn’t really make sense.
+Merging and sharing accounts requires an incredible amount of trust and if the timing is not right, then it does not really make sense.

 Many couples will choose to wait until they move in, have lived together for a year or two, or when they get married.
 When you combine depends on your relationship and doing it prematurely may lead to more issues than it solves.